xpqz/dyalog-docs/windows-ui-guide/docs/find-objects-tool.md

 If this box is not checked, the system will find objects that contain the 4 characters `FOO*`.

 Text searches are performed using PCRE.
 If the *Use Regular Expressions* box is checked, the full range of regular expressions provided by PCRE are available for use.
-See [PCRE Regular Expression Syntax Summary](../../language-reference-guide/pcre-specifications/pcre-regular-expression-syntax-summary)Appendix A.
+See [PCRE Regular Expression Syntax Summary](../../language-reference-guide/pcre-specifications/pcre-regular-expression-syntax-summary).

 *Match Whole Word* specifies whether or not the search is restricted to entire words.